-Stand-alone construction loans are popular with existing homeowners who are looking to build a new house before they sell their current one.
+A stand-alone construction loan is popular with existing homeowners who are looking to build a new house before they sell their current on.

 Also, because these loans involve variable rates, the interest rate may not be the same from one phase of construction to the next.

 Be aware that if your financial situation changes, you might not qualify for a mortgage after the construction is finished.

 While a renovation loan isn’t a construction loan, per se, the types of credit that fall under the "renovation loan" umbrella can be used to cover the costs of building projects — provided the costs aren’t too high.